encode/httpx/docs/advanced.md

 ## Retries

 Communicating with a peer over a network is by essence subject to errors.
-HTTPX provides built-in retry functionality to increase the resilience to unexpected issues such as network faults or connection issues.
+HTTPX provides built-in retry functionality to increase the resilience to unexpected issues.

+By default, HTTPX will retry **at most 3 times** on connection failures.
+This means:

+* Failures to establish or acquire a connection (`ConnectTimeout`, `PoolTimeout`).
+* Failures to keep the connection open (`NetworkError`).

+If a response is not obtained after these attempts, any exception is bubbled up.

-The default behavior is to retry at most 3 times on connection and network errors before marking the request as failed and bubbling up any exceptions.
-The delay between retries is increased each time to prevent overloading the requested server.
+The delay between each retry is increased exponentially to prevent overloading the requested host.

+!!! important
+    HTTPX will **NOT** retry on failures that aren't related to establishing or maintaining connections.

+    In particular, this includes:

+    * Errors related to data transfer, such as `ReadTimeout` or `ProtocolError`.
+    * HTTP error responses (4xx, 5xx), such as `429 Too Many Requests` or `503 Service Unavailable`.

 ### Setting and disabling retries